SyfSchydea/New-Horizons-Pattern-Generator/README.md

 by a previous colour.
 The first colour is represented by an `a`, the second colour is represented by a `b`, and so on.

+### TTY Colours

+The instructions file may be written with TTY colour control codes.
+This defaults to on if the instructions file is being written directly to a console, but may also be forced on with `-c`/`--tty-colours` or forced off with `--no-tty-colours`.

 ## New Leaf Patterns and QR Codes

 An alternative way to generate and import patterns is by generating a New Leaf style